udamir/youtrack-vscode/design/interface-components-design.md

 The explorer sidebar will contain five separate collapsible panels:

 1. **Projects Panel**
-   - A dedicated panel showing the list of all available YouTrack projects
+   - A dedicated panel showing manually added YouTrack projects (not all available projects)
+   - "Add Project" button at the top of the panel to add projects from YouTrack
+   - Context menu option to remove projects from the panel
+   - Project persistence across sessions (remembered between restarts)
    - Single-select functionality (only one project can be selected at a time)
    - Project selection affects the content shown in Issues and Knowledge Base panels
    - Each project displays name and potentially icon/status
+   - When YouTrack is not configured, displays a prominent "Setup Connection" button that launches the Configuration Wizard

 2. **Issues Panel**
    - Displays issues for the currently selected project